UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 ### Generating a symmetric key

 Symmetric keys are suitable for certain tasks, such as nova disk encryption and swift object encryption.
+Rather than creating a secret directly, we create an "order" that is fulfilled by Barbican based upon the settings we use:

 1. Generate a new 256-bit key using `order create` and store it in Barbican.
 For example: